OGGM/oggm-standard-projections-csv-files/README_extended_per_glacier_files.md

 ```
 Note, that some glaciers will have NaN values, so if you aggregate it, you need to either only use the common running glaciers (the method used to create the aggregated csv files) or do some filling.
 The annual glacier runoff that was computed here is the sum of annual melt and liquid precipitation on and off the glacier using a fixed-gauge with a glacier minimum reference area from year 2000 (unit: kg year-1).
 - We also have already postprocessed per-glacier annual and monthly runoff files aggregated for every basin ([we used this notebook](https://nbviewer.org/urls/cluster.klima.uni-bremen.de/~oggm/oggm-standard-projections/oggm_v16/2023.3/_run_scripts/compute_runoff_for_basins.ipynb), at the moment only for CMIP6 until 2100).
 The basin files are available here https://cluster.klima.uni-bremen.de/~oggm/oggm-standard-projections/oggm_v16/2023.3/CMIP6/2100/basins/.
-All glaciers of a basin are aggregated in one file, and there are different files for the GCM, Scenario and historical projection option.
+All glaciers of a basin are aggregated in one file, and there are different files for the GCM, scenario and historical projection option.
 The files of each basin are in one subfolder, with the subfolder name being the MRBID of that basin.
 The basin files contain the variables: volume, area, runoff and runoff_monthly.

 **-> More details on how to handle the data (for example to estimate glacier runoff) is given in [this jupyter notebook](https://nbviewer.org/urls/cluster.klima.uni-bremen.de/~oggm/oggm-standard-projections/analysis_notebooks/workflow_to_analyse_per_glacier_projection_files.ipynb?flush_cache=true)**

 ***CMIP option and final year:***
-At the moment there are three options here (https://cluster.klima.uni-bremen.de/~oggm/oggm-standard-projections/oggm_v16/2023.3/).
+At the moment there are three categories of forcing data that have been used for the simulations: CMIP5, CMIP6 and ISIMIP3b_CMIP6 (https://cluster.klima.uni-bremen.de/~oggm/oggm-standard-projections/oggm_v16/2023.3/).
 For all options, we used the bias-corrected GCMs to project glacier changes until 2100.
 Only for CMIP6, we also repeated the simulations until 2300.
-Note, that we did two separate runs, as there are glaciers that fail until 2300, but not until 2100 (specifically in Iceland, RGI06, see link to the error_analysis notebook ...).
+Note, that we did two separate runs, as there are glaciers that fail before 2300, but not until 2100 (specifically in Iceland, RGI region 6, see link to the error_analysis notebook ...).

 - CMIP6/2100 or CMIP6/2300
     - bias correction period 2000-2019 (file path named: `bc_2000_2019`)